 The Mutter Museum is educational and informative, but we found out it is not for those with weak tummies.

-All of the displays are for medical researchers to use as tools, and when not in use, these articles are on display.
+All the displays are for medical researchers to use as tools, and these articles are on display when not in use.
 You can find human oddities to wax casting made to replicate medical problems and more.

-Besides that, we went out to eat and walked around the city and their neighborhood.
+Besides that, we ate and walked around the city and their neighborhood.

 Day Four: A dream comes true